Ramón Díaz

 Ramón Ángel Díaz (/es/; born 29 August 1959) is an Argentine football manager and former player.
-He is the current head coach of Brazilian club Internacional.
+He is the most successful Argentine coach in history with 17 titles, the second most successful manager in River Plate's history after Marcelo Gallardo and the most successful in Argentine Primera División along with Ángel Labruna.

-Díaz notably played for River Plate as a striker, and coached the club on three occasions, winning eight titles.
+Díaz notably played for River Plate and the Argentina national team as a striker, and coached the club on three occasions, winning eight titles.
 He is also known by the nickname of El Pelado ("Baldy").